zladovan/monorepo/README.md

 ## How it works

-There is only one job called **build** started automatically on every push.
+There is only one main job called **build** started automatically on every push.
 This job is responsible for triggering another jobs for each affected project in order with respecting project dependencies.

 Build job is running until all triggered jobs are finished.